Private equity's falling out of love with plastic packaging

 Investors are likely to pore over ESG credentials in upcoming auctions.

-Information packs have just gone out to prospective buyers of Polish plastic packaging firm Alupol, owned by Grupa Kety (KTY.WA), while London-based private equity firm 3i (III.L) is expected to launch a sale of Germany-based Weener Plastics next year.
+Information packs have just gone out to prospective buyers of Polish plastic packaging firm Alupol, owned by Grupa Kety, while London-based private equity firm 3i is expected to launch a sale of Germany-based Weener Plastics next year.

 Grupa Kety and 3i declined to comment on the upcoming auctions.